Universal USB Installer - Bootable Pendrive Software

-The Universal USB Installer (Imager), also known as UUI, is bootable pendrive software.
-This ISO to USB utility allows you to easily create a bootable USB from ISO files, enabling you to boot from USB into Windows, Linux, and system tools.
+The Universal USB Installer (Imager), also known as UUI, is USB bootable pendrive software.
+This ISO to USB utility allows you to easily create a multisystem bootable USB from ISO files.
+It enables you to boot from USB Windows setup installers, Linux operating systems, stand alone Antivirus software, along with several system diagnostic and PC repair tools.

 UUI - Universal USB Installer